 How Does Sleep Apnea Cause Depression?

 Sleep apnea can contribute to the development or exacerbation of depression through various mechanisms.
-The intermittent disruptions in breathing during sleep can fragment the sleep cycle, resulting in persistent fatigue, irritability, and difficulties in concentration—common symptoms of both sleep apnea and depression.
+The intermittent disruptions in breathing during sleep can fragment the sleep cycle, resulting in persistent fatigue, irritability, and difficulties in concentration, common symptoms of both sleep apnea and depression.

 Hypoxia, or low oxygen levels in the blood during apneic episodes, may negatively impact brain function and mood regulation.
+Sleep apnea has also been associated with stress system activation and inflammatory pathways that may influence mental health outcomes as per studies.

 How to Treat Sleep Apnea and Depression?